 Where the design community meets.

-Founder and CEO of Flawless App.
-Designer + Developer Joined almost 2 years ago
+London, UK Founder and CEO of Flawless App.
+Designer + Developer Joined about 2 years ago

 The first version was usable which is the criteria for the MVP really.
 After that, we move forward and after 6 months we made the product really stable.